idia640/presentations/week02/PITCHME.md

 Note:

 https://www.usability.gov/how-to-and-tools/methods/system-usability-scale.html

+A SUS consists of a 10 item questionnaire with five response options ranging from 'Strongly agree' to 'Strongly disagree'.

+Example positively and negatively worded questions:
+- I found the various functions in this system were well integrated.
+- I thought there was too much inconsistency in this system.

+It is considered a industry standard for system usability.

 Based on research, a SUS score above a 68 would be considered above average and anything below 68 is below average.